VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-multi-bus.rst

 Node-ZMQ Instance Setup
 -----------------------
 On the "node-zmq" VM, setup a ZeroMQ based VOLTTRON instance.
-Using "vcfg" command, install Volttron Central Platform agent, a master driver agent with a fake driver.
+Using "vcfg" command, install Volttron Central Platform agent, a platform driver agent with a fake driver.

 .. note::